UAEH/tentupagina-docs/README.md

 ## The content

-Within the download you'll find the following directories (and files), logically grouping common assets.
+Within the download you'll find the following directories (and files).
 You'll see something like this:

 ```
 ├───+Mas